York Lions football: 2003 season

-2004
+2004 season

 The OUA changed their playoff structure prior to the 2004 season with the top 7 teams qualifying for the postseason instead of the top 8.
 York was looking to keep up their streak of playoff appearances following these changes.
 HC Tom Gretes brought in Ottawa Gee-Gees Offensive Coordinator Andy McEvoy to be the team's new OC and was confident that the Lions would have a strong start to the year based on their first 3 opponents.

 However, York would start the 2004 season 0–2 on the year before defeating the Waterloo Warriors 55–33, led by RB Andre Durie's 211 rushing yards and 6 rushing TDs; becoming the 3rd player in Canadian collegiate football history with 6 rushing touchdowns in a single game.
 The Lions would finish the year 3–5 with victories over the Toronto Varsity Blues and the Windsor Lancers and qualify for the playoffs despite losing their final regular season game to the undefeated Laurier Golden Hawks, 38–19.

 York would go onto face the Western Mustangs in the OUA Quarterfinals.
 Despite strong performances by RB Andre Durie (168 rush yards, 1 TD) and QB Bart Zemanek (15/17, 224 pass yards, 2 TDs), Western managed to gain 432 rushing yards onto a dominating 54–18 victory; eliminating the Lions.
 This currently is the last time York has qualified for the OUA postseason.

 York boasted 5 OUA all-stars that season with RB Andre Durie, DE Ricky Foley, and DB Clinton John named to the First-team, WR Ricardo Hudson named to the Second-team, and DB Sam Opaleye being named to the First-team as a specialist and Second-team as a safety.
 Durie was also named to the First-team CIS All-Canadian team alongside McMaster Marauders RB Jesse Lumsden, while Foley was named a CIS Second-team All-Canadian.